Lectures on Holomorphic Curves in Symplectic and Contact Geometry

 It is now easy to write down the formal adjoint of a more general Cauchy-Riemann type operator.

 \begin{proof}[Proof of Prop.~\ref{prop:formalAdjoint}] Choosing any Hermitian connection $\nabla$ on $E$, Exercise~\ref{EX:Christoffel} allows us to write

-where $A : E \to \overline{\Hom}_\CC(T\Sigma,E)$ is a smooth real linear bundle map.
-(Note that Exercise~\ref{EX:Christoffel} dealt only with the complex linear case, but the generalization to the real case is obvious.)
-Extending a well known fact from linear algebra to the context of bundles, there is a unique smooth real linear bundle map $A^T : \overline{\Hom}_\CC(T\Sigma,E) \to E$ such that
+where $A : E \to \overline{\Hom}_\CC(T\Sigma,E)$ is a smooth real-linear bundle map.
+(Note that Exercise~\ref{EX:Christoffel} dealt only with the complex-linear case, but the generalization to the real case is obvious.)
+Extending a well-known fact from linear algebra to the context of bundles, there is a unique smooth real-linear bundle map $A^T : \overline{\Hom}_\CC(T\Sigma,E) \to E$ such that

 for all $z \in \Sigma$, $\eta \in E_z$ and $\alpha \in \Lambda^{0,1}T^*_z \Sigma \otimes E_z$.
 Then the desired operator $D^*$ is given by

 From \eqref{eqn:dbarStar}, we see that $D^*$ is conjugate to an operator of the form